Bells Track, Wolfram Creek, and It's Wolfram Mines

-In 1904, there was a new rush at Ollera Creek, with 200 miners working for wolfram in two main camps.
-One mine on upper Ollera Creek (120 feet above sea level) had about fifty men working it.
-The main camp was on the eastern branch of Crystal Creek.
-In 1905, a township was surveyed and a tender for the construction of a school was accepted.
+In 1905, a township (now Moongobulla) was surveyed and a tender for the construction of a school was accepted.
 The year 1905 was the peak of the boom for the whole district, with mining for all minerals declining after that.
 The mining of wolfram and associated metals was wiped out by a slump in prices in 1920.
 Some small-scale operations resumed from 1937 to 1957, but total production of wolfram for these twenty years was only 81 tons compared with more than 400 tons from 1903 to 1920.
 Reference "Paluma The First Eighty Years"

 How to get here

-Head up the Paluma Range towards the township via Mt Spec Road.
-Half way up the road to Little Crystal Creek Bridge is Wolfram Creek.
+Head up the Paluma Range towards the township via Mount Spec Road.
+Halfway up the road to Little Crystal Creek Bridge is Wolfram Creek.
 If you look closely, you will be able to make out a overgrown road off to the left just before the creek.
-Park your car off the the side of the road.
-If you continue along this dirt road, you will find the mines.
+Park your car off the side of the road just past this turnoff.

 There is also wolfram mines near Miners Creek on the Bluegum Circuit.